MDK: Reception

 It received generally positive reviews on both PC and PlayStation.
 The Windows version holds an aggregate score of 89% on GameRankings, based on five reviews.
 The PlayStation version holds a score of 76%, based on six reviews.

 Next Generation reviewed the PC version of the game, stating that "MDK is a game that no self-respective gamer will want to miss."
 GamePro gave it a perfect 5.0 out of 5 in all four categories (graphics, sound, control, and funfactor), saying it "easily lives up to all its rampant hype, delivering one of the year's most creative, engrossing, and just plain fun games."
 The reviewer particularly applauded the "floating third-person view", Kurt's arsenal of abilities, the effective realization of the setting, and the varied gameplay experiences.
-Game Revolution's Johnny Lee called the game "Non-stop 3D shooting, killing, exploding, dodging, parachuting, running, ambushing, assassinating, jumping, mind blowing action!"
+Game Revolutions Johnny Lee called the game "Non-stop 3D shooting, killing, exploding, dodging, parachuting, running, ambushing, assassinating, jumping, mind blowing action!"
 He commented that it stands out from other games with its requisite parachuting skills, sniping mode, bombing minigame, and acerbic sense of humor.
 He concluded "MDK combines sweet graphics and 'revolutionary' gameplay and design concepts to put it in a class by itself."
 GameSpots Jeff Sengstack called it "a visually exciting, mentally challenging shooter with a humorous and twisted viewpoint."
 He praised the wide-open environments, variety of visual styles, gameplay innovations, sniper mode, humor, ingeniousness of the puzzle designs, and the originality of some of the weaponry and enemies, though he was critical of the controls and the short length of the game.

 Electronic Gaming Monthly (EGM) and IGN both strongly approved of the quality of the PlayStation port, particularly citing the retention of all the content of the PC version and the addition of the new warp rooms.
 IGNs Jay Boor said it "has to be one of the most impressive PC to PlayStation ports I have ever seen."
 However, GamePro noted that the graphics, though outstanding by PlayStation standards, were downgraded from the PC version, and judged that the new content was not enough to merit a replay from those who had already played the PC version.
 They nonetheless gave the PlayStation version a perfect 5.0 out of 5 in all four categories (fun factor, graphics, sound, and control), remarking, "MDK is riveting, combining tensely paced run-n-gun gameplay with the stealthy, strategic stalking that the sniper helmet enables."
 EGM and GameSpot were not as convinced, citing polygon breakup, control issues, excessively low difficulty, and the brevity of the game.
 Crispin Boyer of EGM summarized, "This heavily hyped shooter/platform hybrid is intense, fun, funny, over the top - and over way too soon."
 GameSpots Josh Smith wrote "MDK is something of a mixed bag.
 Amazing graphics style, but little graphical consistency.
 Awesome combat action, but little combat challenge.
 Great puzzles, but they're really pretty simple, and the whole game can be solved without using too many brain cells."
 Reviews widely praised the sniper mode, graphics, and overall unique gameplay and style.